 28 Top inspiring iPad Apps

 So here we go, I am exploring the mobile touch world for quite some time.
-Not as an early-adopter but more like someone looking for the unique dimensions of the new paradigm of interaction design.
-I’ve already talked about my point of view at several occasions, i.e. Back to Childhood – Infantilisation of UI Design at HyperKult XX.
-On this page I simply want to share my most favorite iPad apps.
+Not as an early-adopter but more like someone looking for the unique characteristics of the new paradigm of interaction design.
+I’ve already presented my point of view at several occasions, e.g. at HyperKult XX on Back to Childhood – Infantilisation of UI Design.
+With this list, I simply want to share my most favorite iPad apps.
+The order is neither a verdict nor totally random.
+I hope you enjoy.

 If you do not share your analysis then it is not research, it is a waste of time.
 Dave Winer at reboot11